ogpourya/git-bard/README.md

 Rewrite only a specific range of commits.
 Useful for cleaning up a feature branch before merging.

 ```
+# Rewrite ONLY the last commit (equivalent to git commit --amend)
+git-bard head

-# Rewrite the last commit
+# Rewrite the last commit using range syntax
 git-bard HEAD~1..

 # Rewrite the last 5 commits